open-AIMS/ADRIA_matlab/docs/concise_API.md

       (1: order-ranking, 2: TOPSIS, 3: VIKOR, 4: multi-obj ranking

 **Output:**
-- prefseedsites : array of reccommended best sites for seeding
+- prefseedsites : array of recommended best sites for seeding
-- prefshadesites : array of reccommended best sites for shading
+- prefshadesites : array of recommended best sites for shading
 - nprefseedsites : number of seeding sites chosen by MCDA
 - nprefshadesites : number of shading sites chosen by MCDA